Krishiv00/Chess-/README.md

 * **Static exchange evaluation (SEE)** for accurate capture analysis
 * **Layered pruning techniques** to reduce explored nodes
 * **Opening book** with 3500+ positions from major opening lines
+* **Runtime-switchable theme system** with behavioral polymorphism for theme-specific UX
 * **Modular architecture** separating engine logic from interface layers

 ---